bueler/mg-glaciers/fas/README.md

         $ ./fas1.py -K 6 -cycles 3 -monitor -show

+The following solves to discretization error on fine meshes in a single F-cycle using 9 WU:

+        $ for KK in 2 4 6 8 10 12 14 16; do ./fas1.py -mms -fcycle -K $KK -cycles 1; done

-See the convergence study, using a version of the problem with a known exact solution (method of manufactured solutions), in `py/study/converge.py`.
-Also see the solver complexity (optimality) study of runtime and work units in `py/study/optimal.py` and `py/study/slow.py`.
+See also the convergence study, using a version of the problem with a known exact solution (method of manufactured solutions), in `py/study/converge.sh`.
+Solver complexity (optimality), namely runtime and work units, is studied in in `py/study/optimal.sh` and `py/study/slow.sh`.
 These are described in section 6 of `doc/fas.pdf`.

 Run software tests:

         $ make test